 Any player who begins to bleed during a game must leave the playing area immediately.
 This player cannot return to the game until the bleeding has stopped and the wound has been sufficiently covered.

-Unfortunately, SSC is not able to control weather conditions.
-In the event of a field closure or risk of field damage, SSC will endeavour to provide a rescheduled game however if one cannot be accomodated then there is no refund.
-Some leagues have pre-set rain dates located on the registration page.
-If SSC believes the game was playable but both teams do not show up, there will not be a rescheduled game.
-As stated above, both teams must show up at the time of their game to determine if it is safe to play AT THAT TIME/LOCATION.
+Unfortunately, HSSC is not able to control weather conditions!
+In the event of a missed game due to weather, HSSC will endeavour to provide a rescheduled game however if one cannot be accommodated then there is no refund.
+As stated above, both teams must show up at the time of their game to determine if it is safe to play AT THAT TIME/LOCATION during inclement weather.

 In the case of a missed game due to weather in the first week of playoffs, the last game will be played 1st vs 2nd, 3rd vs 4th etc. In the case of a missed game in the second week of playoffs (final game), the final ranking of the standings page will determine the final placement for the season.

 A double header occurs when there are an uneven amount of teams playing in one league.
 In order to allow every team the opportunity to play every week during the season - each week one team will play a double header (2 games back to back).
-This means one team will play their first game and then stay for their second game.
-The second game will not count towards this team’s overall points for the season.
-Double-header games are an hour and fifteen minutes in length.
+In your league schedule, the double header game is indicated by an asterisk (*) next to your team name.
+This means this game does not count for your team within the standings but it does count for the other team.

 If a team defaults their game, they automatically lose their right to award spirit points to the team that they defaulted against - and the team that was defaulted upon automatically receives a "5" for their spirit score.
 Teams that are defaulted against can award the defaulting team any value that they want.